bakerjw/regional_mh_risk/README.md

 2. Coastal flooding
 3. Tsunami

-The risk analysis is performed on residential buildings, with the fragility functions built into each hazard.
-Additional files are contained as wrappers to perform the following:
-1. Pre-processing
-2. Simulations
-3. Post-processing

 To re-create the environment used for this project on anaconda: conda env create -f environment.yml